doivglser/mindevenviro-windows/README.md

 * check if apache2 is running: "sudo /etc/init.d/apache2 status"

 * check if mysql is running: "sudo /etc/init.d/mysql status"

+* run: "sudo dwww-index++ -f" and "sudo dwww-index++ -i" to update the manual pages for dwww.

 * Run on Windows IE or an other Browser you like: http://127.0.1.1/dwww/ for Debian Manual Pages